Skip to content

 Summary

-You can now easily change your Windows 11 Start menu size to be smaller or larger for better screen use.
-Just go to Settings > Personalization > Taskbar > Taskbar behaviors and select your preferred size.
+Change your Windows 11 Start menu size to be smaller or larger for better screen use.
+Go to Settings > Personalization > Taskbar > Taskbar behaviors and select your preferred size.

 How to make 🪟 Windows 11 Start menu small again?